openaq/aqi-hub/docs/indices/uae.md

 ## Background

 The UAE has an Emirati Air Quality Index as established by the United Arab Emirates Ministry of Climate Change and Environment as of 2023 [^3].
-The Emirati Air Quality Index incorporates the pollutants PM<sub>10</sub>, O<sub>3</sub>, SO<sub>2</sub>, and NO<sub>2</sub> as controlled by the National Ambient Air Quality Standards (_as established by the UAE Cabinet Decree 12 of 2006 Regarding Regulation Concerning Protection of Air from Pollution, Annex 8_), as well as PM<sub>2.5</sub>.
+The Emirati Air Quality Index incorporates the pollutants PM<sub>10</sub>, O<sub>3</sub>, SO<sub>2</sub>, and NO<sub>2</sub> as controlled by the National Ambient Air Quality Standards (as established by the UAE Cabinet Decree 12 of 2006 Regarding Regulation Concerning Protection of Air from Pollution, Annex 8), as well as PM<sub>2.5</sub>.

 The Emirati Air Quality Index holds data validation procedures regarding the averaging period for sub-index calculations.
 For 8- and 24-hour rolling averaging periods, there must be a minimum 75% coverage rate, equal to at least 6 and 18 valid hourly averages respectively.
 If there is a lack of sufficient valid data for calculations and all available hourly values are “below the standards'', the sub-index for the respective pollutant is reported as null [^3].
 If there is a lack of sufficient valid data and at least one of the values is “above the standards,” the maximum hourly value is used to estimate the sub-index [^3].

-Additionally, when the hourly concentration of pollutant exceeds the following values, the respective sub-index is reported as null [^3]. _The reason behind this invalidation of exceeding concentration is not clarified in the source materialsa, nor the reasoning behind the threshold exact values._
+Additionally, when the hourly concentration of pollutant exceeds the following values, the respective sub-index is reported as null [^3].
+The reason behind this invalidation of exceeding concentration is not clarified in the source materials, nor the reasoning behind the threshold exact values.

 <table>
   <tr>